< More Atcherley family photos

 R. Atcherley and Co. had been run as a partnership between Roger Atcherley senior and junior along with their cousin Rennell Atcherley Pugh, but in 1935 the three-way partnership was dissolved (presumably on the retirement of Roger Atcherley senior who was 70 years old that year).
 The business was carried on by Roger junior and Rennell, only for their partnership to be dissolved in 1937, after which Rennell ran the company.
 R. Atcherley and Co., which imported dried, preserved and canned foods and materials for the bakery and food manufacturing trades, was eventually taken over by A. J. Mills in 1968 and finally wound up voluntarily in 1999.

-What Roger Philip Atcherley did after his departure from the family business I have yet to discover.
-Did he take up other business interests or become a man of leisure?
-He had obtained his aviator’s certificate from the Royal Aero Club in a 85/95 H.P.
-Avian Cirrus in 1933 (which explains why the Royal Aero Club Trust has a photograph of him) so perhaps he indulged his passion for flying.
+What did Roger Philip Atcherley do after his departure from the family business?
+He may have spent more time pursuing his passion for flying, having obtained his aviator’s certificate from the Royal Aero Club in a 85/95 H.P.
+Avian Cirrus in 1933.
+(This explains why the Royal Aero Club Trust has a photograph of him.)
 If this was the case, he seems to have done so without attracting the attention of the press.
 The same could not be said for the more famous Atcherley aviators, twins Richard and David, who were born less than four months before Roger.